Habit system design: The blueprint that makes habits last

 Habit system design for ADHD and unpredictable schedules

 Adapting habit system design for ADHD requires external triggers and smaller minimum viable routines to compensate for executive function variability.
 The same design principles apply for people with ADHD or parents of young children, but with two modifications.
 For ADHD brains, triggers need to be external and impossible to miss: a physical object in your path, an alarm on your phone placed across the room, a visual cue taped to your bathroom mirror.
-Research by Vaughn and colleagues on ADHD and habit formation shows that executive function deficits – particularly working memory and impulse control – make internal prompts unreliable [7].
+Research on habit expression and ADHD symptomology suggests that executive function variability may reduce the reliability of internally-generated behavioral cues, making external triggers a stronger foundation for habit architecture [7].
 Fogg’s “make it easy” principle becomes even more critical here: the smaller the action, the more likely it survives a day of scattered focus [2].
 For a complete guide to adapting habit systems for ADHD, see our habit building ADHD guide.
+Here is what a minimum viable adapted loop looks like for a high-variability day: a physical sticky note on the coffee maker (trigger), open the notes app and write one word (action), watch two minutes of a favorite short video (reward).
+No gym bag, no quiet room, no specific time required.
+This is the version that counts on scattered-focus days.
 Parents face a different constraint: the minimum viable routine is not optional, it is the default.
 Your MVR runs every day.
 The full system is the upgrade that happens when conditions allow it.
 Build your architecture around your children’s predictable rhythms (nap time, school drop-off, bedtime) rather than around clock-based triggers that toddlers routinely destroy.
 Our guide on habits for working parents covers more strategies for building around unpredictable schedules.
 The best habit system for unpredictable lives is one where the fallback version still counts as a win.

 Habit system readiness check

-Before diving into the five steps, run this quick diagnostic against your current setup:
+Before diving into the five steps, run this quick diagnostic against your current setup.
+Count how many you can answer yes to.

 • Do I have at least one keystone behavior that runs on autopilot?